katyexp-cloud/Omnivore/README.md

    * "" [] {} finishing

 * .txt
-   * designed for nicely colored notes
+   * designed for colored notes
    * bookmarking via ## and # + navigation on click

 * BOTH